KSP-KOS/KOS/doc/source/commands/prediction.rst

     Returns a prediction of where the :struct:`Orbitable` will be at some :ref:`universal Time <universal_time>`.
 If the :struct:`Orbitable` is a :struct:`Vessel`, and the :struct:`Vessel` has planned :ref:`maneuver nodes <maneuver node>`, the prediction assumes they will be executed exactly as planned.

-    *Refrence Frame:* The reference frame that the future position gets returned in is the same reference frame as the current position vectors use.
+    *Reference Frame:* The reference frame that the future position gets returned in is the same reference frame as the current position vectors use.
 In other words it's in ship:raw coords where the origin is the current ``SHIP``'s center of mass.